Shredded Chicken Chili & The Winery at Bull Run in Virginia.

-Today’s Shredded Chicken Chili is so good that each time I’ve made it, it near immediately gets emptied from the pot barely upon its finish.
-Making pre-menu planning easy, I’ve already determined its status as ‘in’ for January’s Super Bowl Party!
+Shredded Chicken Chili is so good that each time I’ve made it, it near immediately gets emptied from the pot barely upon the finish.
+I’ve already determined its status as ‘in’ for January’s Super Bowl Party!

-I whipped up an impromptu batch of this dish one evening when my sister Carolyn, and her husband, Roger were in from Vegas, and so, the following evening, after preparing what I thought to be a lovelier dish for dinner, they actually wanted more Shredded Chicken Chili.
+I whipped up an impromptu batch of this dish one evening when my sister Carolyn, and her husband, Roger were in from Las Vegas, and then on the following evening, after preparing what I thought to be a lovelier dish for dinner, they actually wanted more Shredded Chicken Chili.
 I thought they were kidding.
-Sure enough, in the midst of the meal out came the small bowl of remaining leftovers, warmed up and near scavenged by the group.
+Sure enough, in the midst of the meal out came the small bowl of remaining leftovers, warmed up and nearly scavenged by the group.

-Since we didn’t have access to electrical for crock pots at the venue, some of hot platter foods, including Mark’s amazing smoked pulled pork, flavored with Noreen’s homemade barbecue sauce, were provided by those who lived a bit nearer by.
-And so on this day, Philadelphia Hoagies from the local ‘Pudge’s’ became our ‘tailgate-picnic’ contribution for the day, then not requiring me to prepare the Shredded Chicken Chili for the 6th occasion within a short span of weeks.
-The weather was spectacular as we gathered around the grounds picnic benches for the festivity while catching up on the latest news.
+Since we didn’t have access to electrical outlets for crock pots at the venue, some of the hot platter foods, including Mark’s amazing smoked pulled pork, flavored with Noreen’s homemade barbecue sauce, were provided by those who lived a bit nearer by.
+And Philadelphia Hoagies from the local ‘Pudge’s’ became our ‘tailgate-picnic’ contribution for the day not requiring me to prepare the Shredded Chicken Chili for the 6th occasion within a short span of weeks.
+The weather was spectacular as we gathered around the grounds and picnic benches for the festivity while catching up on the latest news.

-Beginning from the top, and the most popular white wine among our group was Lilly’s Viognier, named after the vintners daughter, though she is just three, so it shall be awhile before she sets to tasting her namesake, which is for lack of real articulate wine speak, quite clean, dry, though with some hint of fruit, and very, very delicious.
+Beginning from the top, and the most popular white wine among our group was Lilly’s Viognier, named after the vintner’s daughter, though she is just three, so it shall be a while before she sets to tasting her namesake, which is for lack of real articulate wine speak, quite clean, dry, though with some hint of fruit, and very, very delicious.

-While I can’t claim to be a sophisticate of wine, still, I am quite particular towards distinctive flavor.
-If like me, you aren’t so knowledgeable, you might not be expecting so much when you visit some of the local Virginia wineries, that is until you taste one excellent wine after the next, and then you learn a bit on the history of Virginia wines, and where its wine production now stands.
+While I can’t claim to be a sophisticate of wine, I am quite particular towards distinctive flavor.
+If like me, you aren’t so knowledgeable, you might not be expecting so much when you visit some of the local Virginia wineries, that is until you taste one excellent wine after the next, and then you learn a bit about the history of Virginia wines, and where its wine production now stands.